Skip to Content

 Answer a few questions below to speak with a specialist about what your military service has earned you.

 Veterans United does not make loans to purchase working farms.
-The VA appraisal must show that the highest and best use of the property is residential in nature.
+The VA appraisal must demonstrate that the property's highest and best use is residential in nature.

-Veterans may be able to purchase a hobby farm, as long as there aren't marketability and market value concerns from an appraisal and underwriting perspective.
+Veterans may be able to purchase a hobby farm, provided there are no concerns regarding marketability and market value from an appraisal and underwriting perspective.
 Prospective income generated from the hobby farm can't be counted toward qualifying for the new loan.

-We will also need there to be at least one good recent comparable home sale for the appraisal.
-Unique properties are evaluated on a case-by-case basis.
+At least one recent comparable home sale is typically required, and more unique properties are reviewed on a case-by-case basis.

 Other Eligible Property Types for VA Loans